🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 unidentified

-The reason I think people are not mentioning this is because let me see if I can uh know your meme, I think has the news.
+And the reason I, and this phrase is going viral, the reason I think people are not mentioning this is because, let me see if I can know your meme, I think, has the news.

 So when they heard that, they thought it was random nonsense.